Tax loss harvesting can reduce your taxes.

 |TLH with 30-day switchbacks||$360||

 In the presence of unrelated transactions, unsophisticated harvesting can effectively convert existing LTCG into STCG.
 Some investors regularly generate significant LTCG (for instance, by gradually diversifying out of a highly appreciated position in a single stock).
-It’s these investors, in fact, that would benefit the most from effective tax loss harvesting.
+It’s these investors, in fact, who would benefit the most from effective tax loss harvesting.
 However, if their portfolios are harvested with unconditional 30-day switchbacks over the years, it’s not a question of “if” the switchbacks will convert some LTCG into STCG, but “when” and “how much.”

 Negative tax arbitrage with dividends